DannyPoo/Miner-Idle-Game/README.md

 We value your feedback!
 If you have any suggestions, bug reports, or general feedback, please don't hesitate to reach out.
 You can contact us at ...

 ## Contributing
 We welcome contributions to Mining Idle Game.
-If you have ideas for new features, improvements, or bug fixes, please submit a pull request on our GitHub repository.
+If you have ideas for new features, improvements, or bug fixes, please submit a bug report or feature request.
 We appreciate your support!